.st0{fill:#FFFFFF;}

 Pawpaws grow best in full sun, though they will tolerate some shade.
 Expect a reduced harvest if grown in partial shade.

-Young trees can grow as much as 5' in just 3 months, under greenhouse conditions.
 The dark green foliage can be as much as 12" long, giving the pawpaw an interesting tropical look.
-They turn yellow in the autumn and trees are bare for the winter.
+The leaves turn yellow in the autumn and trees are bare for the winter.
 In late spring, blossoms appear first, then the leaves.

 FRUITING

 Pawpaws are one of the last trees to leaf out in the spring.
-Their deep orange-maroon velvety flowers appear in the spring, and fruit ripens in the fall from late August to mid-October.
+Their deep orange-maroon, velvety flowers appear in the spring, and fruit ripens in the fall from late August to mid-October.
 Fruit is often clustered on the tree, up to 9 in a cluster.

-Fruit naturally falls from the tree when ripe, but may be picked slightly under-ripe and be ripened indoors.
+Fruit naturally falls from the tree when ripe, but may be picked slightly under-ripe and then ripened indoors.
 Do not pick too early or they will not ripen fully.
 A good sign of impending ripening is a slight softness much like a peach.
 They release large quantities of ethylene when ripening.

 The fruits of the Pawpaw are highly perishable and do not ship well.
 Size of fruit varies from a small 4-6oz to over a pound, depending on the cultivar.
 Pawpaw are usually 3-6" long, nearly the size of a small papaya or mango.

 Skin color on the fruit can vary from green to yellow, and sometimes gets dark flecks, much like bananas.
-Fully ripe fruit only lasts a few days, up to a week in the refrigerator.
+Fully ripe fruit only lasts a few days, up to a week if in the refrigerator.
 If picked slightly unripe, fruit will last a few weeks in the refrigerator, and then allowed to finish ripening at room temperature.
 Pulp can also be pureed and frozen for later use.

 Pawpaw fruit has a high nutritional value, exceeding that of apples, peaches, and grapes in vitamins, minerals, and amino acids.
 They contain all of the essential amino acids.
 REFERENCE: KSU table here.